puma/puma/docs/signals.md

 Process.kill("TERM", pid)
 ```

 Now you will see via `ps` that there is no more `tail` process.
-Sometimes when refering to signals the `SIG` prefix will be used for instance `SIGTERM` is equivalent to sending `TERM` via `Process.kill`.
+Sometimes when referring to signals the `SIG` prefix will be used for instance `SIGTERM` is equivalent to sending `TERM` via `Process.kill`.

 ## Puma Signals